altairengineering/vscode-slc/README.md

-# vscode-slc
+# VSCode extension for Altair SLC

-VSCode extension for Altair SLC
+This repository holds the issue tracker for the VSCode extension for Altair SLC